New Obstetric ER at Baptist DeSoto: Dedicated to Treating Pregnancy and Postpartum Emergencies

 Last fall, an obstetric emergency department opened at Baptist Memorial Hospital-DeSoto.
 This new department is a first for the hospital and offers specialized services for expecting mothers who experience an emergency during pregnancy.

-“Having a board-certified OB/GYN in the hospital allows us to evaluate and treat complications quickly,” said Rickard.
-“This does not change a patient’s regular OB/GYN.
-Our hospitalists are able to provide care until her physician arrives, or in an emergency when immediate care is required.
+“Having a board-certified OB-GYN in the hospital allows us to evaluate and treat complications quickly,” said Rickard.
+“This does not change a patient’s regular OB-GYN.
+Our hospitalists are able to provide care until patients’ physicians arrive or, in an emergency, when immediate care is required.
 We’re here to give expectant mothers added reassurance during a pregnancy emergency.”